Software testing comes with new challenges every month.

 Project Context: An administrative mobile app used to check the condition of multiple sclerosis patients.
 Research clinics can use the data stored on the patients to aid their recovery.
 In contrast, the patients can send a report with detailed symptoms and additional information on their present condition, particularly in case of relapse.

 Issue: Our testers discovered that the IDs used for each body part in the release report did not correspond with the database expectation, resulting in incorrect data being sent to the backend.

-Because of this bug, whenever a patient sent a report on a relapse, the web portal showed incorrect report results as some IDs were not appropriately implemented on FE.
+Because of this bug, whenever a patient sends a report on a relapse, the web portal shows incorrect report results, as some IDs were not appropriately implemented on FE.